 In addition to making our tastebuds sing, dark chocolate can also zap excess body fat and whittle the waistline when eaten in moderation.
 Keep a bar with at least 70 percent cacao in your kitchen and break off a bite whenever the craving for something sweet strikes.
 Along with some fresh fruit, dark chocolate shavings also make a great addition to overnight oats and Greek yogurt.

 This ancient grain is packed with plant-based protein and loaded with fiber, a nutrient that aids blood sugar control.
 Because it's also a complete protein (meaning it contains all nine essential amino acids), it's also one of the best sources of plant protein out there.
 Use it instead of white rice as a side dish or whip up one of our favorite quinoa recipes for weight loss.

 This nutrient-dense loaf is overflowing with good-for-you sprouted grains and seeds like barley and millet, and fiber- and folate-filled lentils.
 It also has four to six grams of protein per slice, making it a better all around pick than most other breads on the supermarket shelf.

 Steel Cut Oatmeal

 They might make you gassy, but that's no reason to keep beans out of your pantry.
-They're a great source of vegan protein and fiber, two nutrients that can ward off high cholesterol and constipation and help you stay slim.
+They're a great source of vegan protein and one of the best high-fiber foods, two nutrients that can ward off high cholesterol and constipation and help you stay slim.
 Plus, they can be added to rice, salads and soups, or used to make a homemade dip.
 In fact, the more you eat them (experts say we should consume up to three cups a week), the less likely you are to experience belly trouble.